slvstry/Eyeris-tracking/README.md

 # Eyeris-tracking
-Service which let you use head and eye movements instead of a computer mouse
+Service which let you use head and eye movements instead of a computer mouse.
+Any improvements are welcome